5 stars

 Q: What crops grow well in Alberta?

-A: Alberta is a major producer of wheat (9.9 million tonnes annually), canola (5.09 million tonnes), barley (4.2 million tonnes producing 51.9% of Canada’s supply), field peas, lentils, chickpeas, and specialty crops.
-The province also supports sugar beets (only domestic source in Canada), honey production (40% of national total), and various berries including saskatoons and haskaps.
+A: Alberta is a major producer of wheat (9.9 million tonnes annually), canola (5.09 million tonnes), barley (4.2 million tonnes, producing 51.9% of Canada’s supply), field peas, lentils, chickpeas, and specialty crops.
+The province also supports sugar beets (the only domestic source in Canada), honey production (40% of the national total), and various berries, including saskatoons and haskaps.

 Q: Can I buy a farm for $500,000 in Alberta?